DmxLarchey/Kruskal-Veldman/README.md

       we project the result for `U := universe A` back to the arbitrary type `A` by a simple surjective morphism (trivial projection since `U` extends `A`);
-2. the lexicographic induction needs extra information about the proof of `afs Xₙ Rₙ` to be able to make a case distinction when `Rₙ` is a full relation on `Xₙ`.
-In \[1\], stumps are used but here we circumvent this using the new notion of _well-foundness up to a projection_;
+2. the lexicographic induction needs extra information about the proof of `afs Xₙ Rₙ` to be able to make a case distinction when `Rₙ` is a full relation on `Xₙ`, and also when `Xₙ` is an empty sub-type.
+None of these conditions can be decided.
+  In \[1\], _stumps_ are used for this tasks.
+But while stumps can be computed from `afs Xₙ Rₙ` in the `Type`-bounded case, in the `Prop`-bounded case, they cannot be computed.
+In \[1\], Church thesis is used for this purpose.
+  But here we circumvent it by using the (new ?) notion of _well-foundness up to a projection_ which allows us to access the above information (fullness of `Rₙ` or emptiness of `Xₙ`) internally in the proof;
 3. the construction of quasi-morphism is somewhat natural but not trivial at all and its properties can be difficult to establish, depending on which framework is used to implement it.